Tea production in Bangladesh: Industry

 Once a major world exporter, Bangladesh is now a net importer of tea.
 The rise of the Bangladeshi middle class has increasingly driven the industry to focus on a lucrative domestic market.
-The sector is today dominated by Bangladeshi conglomerates, including M. M. Ispahani Limited, Kazi & Kazi, the Transcom Group, James Finlay Bangladesh, the Orion Group, the Abul Khair Group, the Meghna Group of Industries and Duncan Brothers Bangladesh Limited.
+The sector is today dominated by Bangladeshi conglomerates, including M. M. Ispahani Limited, Halda Valley, Kazi & Kazi, the Transcom Group, James Finlay Bangladesh, the Orion Group, the Abul Khair Group, the Meghna Group of Industries and Duncan Brothers Bangladesh Limited.

 In 2012, Bangladesh recorded its highest production of tea, at 63.85 million kilograms.
 The country has over 56,846 hectares of land under tea cultivation, up from 28,734 hectares in 1947.
 The government has begun to promote small-scale tea growers, particularly in the Chittagong Hill Tracts.

 The price of Bangladesh tea is determined at the public auction in Chittagong.
 In March 2015, the international price of Bangladesh tea was US$2.40.

 Currently, the Moulvibazar District has the most tea plantations in the whole of the country.